 SCOPE (Michigan) University Of Michigan

-The University of Michigan Simulation of Cancer Outcomes and Policy Evaluation (SCOPE) model is a stochastic, individual-level model of prostate cancer natural history that integrates PSA dynamics, disease onset and progression, screening, diagnostic pathways, treatment, and disease-specific and other-cause mortality.
-The model is structured around an underlying latent disease process that drives post-onset PSA trajectories, disease progression, and clinical diagnosis.
-It is designed to evaluate risk-adaptive screening and treatment strategies to inform clinical and policy decision-making.
+The University of Michigan Simulation of Cancer Outcomes and Policy Evaluation (SCOPE) model is a stochastic, individual-level model of prostate cancer natural history that integrates PSA dynamics, disease onset and progression, screening, diagnostic pathways, treatment, and prostate cancer-specific and other-cause mortality.
+The objective of SCOPE is to translate and extend the previous University of Michigan Self-Consistency Analysis of Surveillance (SCANS) analytic framework into a microsimulation model.
+The SCOPE microsimulation model is designed to evaluate comparative effectiveness and cost-effectiveness of prostate cancer screening and treatment strategies, including dynamic, risk-adaptive approaches that tailor screening intervals, diagnostic testing, biopsy decisions, and stopping ages.

 Contact: Krithika Suresh ksuresh@umich.edu